 The striped dracaena is one of the most common dracaena types found at garden centers, but that doesn’t make it unworthy of your attention.
 It features arching dark green leaves with sage and white stripes running down the center of each blade.
 It’s a great plant for dracaena beginners, as it’s accessible and easy to care for.
 To keep the leaves pristine and free of brown tips, water when the top inch of your soil dries out and use filtered water.
 This variety tends to stay compact, although it can shoot up with extra fertilizer during the growing season.

 This dracaena, known as the dracaena tree, will remind you of a smaller palm tree, and it adds a tropical feel to your indoor space.
 It has long leaves shaped like swords, a short stem, and coral roots.
 This low-maintenance tree requires well-draining soil and likes bright, indirect sunlight.
-The dracaena tree can grow to 7 or 8 feet tall, especially if you feed it a balanced, water-soluble fertilizer monthly during the growing season.
+The dracaena tree can grow up to 8 feet tall, especially if you feed it a balanced, water-soluble fertilizer monthly during the growing season.
 You must water it every week or two, depending on your indoor environment.
 When you water it, water it thoroughly, allowing the excess to drain.

 The Dracaena fragrans limelight is similar in care to the warneckii, but instead of green and white stripes, it features bright, neon lime leaves.
 It’s great for adding a pop of color to your space, and it’ll complement other neon plants, such as the philodendron moonlight and the neon pothos.
 This plant grows slowly, but you can boost its growth with water-soluble fertilizer during the growing season.